What is research?

 The stereotypical view of research is actually quite different from its practice.
 Research doesn’t only occur in labs with people wearing white coats and it isn’t only something you do in graduate school.
 Rather, research and creative scholarship occurs in every discipline and the methods that each discipline uses vary quite significantly.

-The initial stages of research are something that you have most likely been toying with during high school and early on in your undergraduate career.
-For instance, every time that you have inquired about a topic, or performed even a simple Google search about a question, you were in the beginning stages of research.
+The initial stages of research are something that you probably do on a regular basis.
+For instance, every time that you have performed a Google search about something or dove down a Wikipedia rabbit hole, you were in the beginning stages of research.
 All that was missing was the formal structures and processes that transform your inquiry into research.

 With that said, it is important to note that research is not easy.
-Rigorous academic research and creative scholarship is time-consuming, requires great attention to detail, strong adherence to the standards and principles of your discipline, and takes substantial persistence to complete.
-These are some of the reasons why it is important to spend ample time thinking about research and creative scholarship in general, and then about your interests specifically, before getting started.
+Rigorous academic research and creative scholarship is time-consuming, requires great attention to detail, strong adherence to the methods, standards, and principles of your discipline, and takes substantial persistence to complete.
+This is why it is important to spend ample time thinking about your academic and research interests before getting started and committing to an intensive project.

 Inquiry to Research